DLBPointon/gEVAL_cleaner/README.md

 ---
 ### Acknowledgements

-Seqclean has not been written by my self, it was produced by the Dana-Farber Cancer Institute and used in GRIT operations.
+Seqclean has not been written by my self, it was produced by the Dana-Farber Cancer Institute and is used in GRIT operations.